asarmy/kuehn_et_al_fdm/docs/installation.rst

 1. Use the Test PyPI repository as the primary source for the package.
 2. Fall back to the main PyPI repository for any dependencies that are not available on Test PyPI.

+The package dependencies (`numpy`, `pandas`, and `scipy`) do not have specific version requirements, so installing this package with `pip` should not interfere with a Conda environment.